AreaLayer/firebolt-electrum/docs/tutorial.md

 - Python installed on your system.
 You can download it from the [official website](https://www.python.org/downloads/).
 - Electrum set up in developer mode.
-- A Testnet or Signet compatible setup for testing purposes.
+- A Testnet, Signet or Mainnet compatible setup for testing purposes.

 #### Setting Up Firebolt Electrum